Avalon in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 1848 - John McCrone puchases mill

 1856 - Avalon mill produces 44,000 kegs of nails

 Erected by Maryland Department of Natural Resources, Chesapeake Bay Gateways Network.

 Location.
 39° 13.651′ N, 76° 43.249′ W. Marker is in Avalon, Maryland, in Baltimore County.
 Marker can be reached from the intersection of Washington Boulevard (U.S. 1) and South Street.
-Touch for map.
 Marker is within the Patapsco Valley State Park - Avalon area, on the northern side of the Patapsco River.
 Marker is about 100 yards along footpath from Avalon Visitor Center parking lot which is just under 1 mile from the park gate building.
 Entrance to PVSP is about 300 feet north of the US 1 - South Street intersection.
+Touch for map.
 Marker is in this post office area: Halethorpe MD 21227, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Drinking Water for the Public (within shouting distance of this marker); The Baltimore County Water and Electric Company (within shouting distance of this marker); Powering the Patapsco Valley's Industries (about 300 feet away, measured in a direct line); A Place For Progress (about 300 feet away); Iron Builds America (about 300 feet away); Elkridge Landing (about 600 feet away); The C.C.C.
 Builds Our Park (about 700 feet away); The Thomas Viaduct (approx. half a mile away).
 Touch for a list and map of all markers in Avalon.

 Categories. • African Americans • Colonial Era • Industry & Commerce • War, US Revolutionary •